nanograv/pint_pal/README.md

 - Can't find one or all of your `.tim` files: make sure you can see them at that location on the same machine your notebook is running on.
 You probably need to be on the NANOGrav notebook server.

-- Few TOAs and they look weird: Wideband TOAs may not work well, and they nothing will work if the `toa-type` doesn't match the kind of TOA you're using.
+- Few TOAs and they look weird: Wideband TOAs may not work well, and nothing will work if the `toa-type` doesn't match the kind of TOA you're using.

 - Tons of PINT `INFO` messages: sadly, this is normal.